Arundhati Katju

 Arundhati Katju (born August 19, 1982) is a lawyer qualified to practice in India and New York.
 She has litigated many notable cases at the Supreme Court of India and the Delhi High Court, including the Section 377 case, the case of a trans man being illegally confined by his parents, the Augusta Westland bribery case, the 2G spectrum corruption case and the Jessica Lal murder case.
 Her law practice encompasses white-collar defence, general civil litigation, and public interest cases.

 Katju obtained a B.A.LL.B.
 (Hons.) degree from the National Law School of India University, Bangalore (2005).
 After practising at the Indian bar for 11 years, she enrolled in the LL.M. program (2017) at Columbia University, New York, where she was a Human Rights Fellow, James Kent Scholar, and Public Interest Honoree.

 In the year 2019, in an interview with CNN Fareed Zakaria, Katju revealed that she was in a relationship with lawyer Menaka Guruswamy, with whom she convinced the Supreme Court in 2018 to decriminalise Section 377.

 Career

 In 2016, Katju drafted the lead petition in Navtej Singh Johar and Others v.
 Union of India, the case that led the Indian Supreme Court to read down Section 377, the Indian sodomy law.
-She has also litigated other significant LGBT rights cases in India, including Suresh Kumar Koushal v Naz Foundation (where the Indian Supreme Court upheld the sodomy law, 2013) and Shivani Bhat v GNCT of Delhi (2015).
+She has also litigated other significant LGBTQ rights cases in India, including Suresh Kumar Koushal v Naz Foundation (where the Indian Supreme Court upheld the sodomy law, 2013) and Shivani Bhat v GNCT of Delhi (2015).